h311m4n000/HA-Control-Sphero-R2D2/README.md

 - The ESP32 will connect to your Wifi and provide a simple API where you can call the animations on R2D2
 - From home assistant using REST and RESTful you can query the API and wake R2D2, call all the animations, put him in tripod/bipod mode and put him back to sleep

+# In action
+I've uploaded a small mp4 video r2d2.mp4 that you can watch with him controlled from HA.

 # API Commands
 Once the sketch has been uploaded to your ESP32, you can call these actions from your web browser (or use curl):
 ### Wake R2D2